RENCI-NRIG/x-cite/theme2/SF100/linux-commandline-scripting.md

----
-title: Linux, Command Line, and Scripting
+# Linux, Command Line, and Scripting
-# author: Sajith Sasidharan
-date: last-modified
----

 The following notes assume that you are all set up to use your accounts on the CLASSE Linux systems.